Join our mailing list to get latest updates on teaching your children coding!

 Designed for children (Ages 7-9) who are either completely new to programming or have some basic knowledge, build up your child’s foundation from Scratch with our multi award-winning courses which inspire your young coder to pick up a lifelong skill that is important for the future.

 Ages 10 – 12

-Nurture your future leader in technology with our award-winning coding curriculum for children (Aged 10-12).
+Nurture your future leader with our award-winning coding curriculum for children (Aged 10-12).
 Our progessive learning roadmap takes your child through an array of courses ranging from Scratch, to App Inventor and Python, suitable for complete novices or burgeoning experts in the making.

 Ages 13 – 16